vamahaja/ocs/ansible-deploy-workload/README.md

 This repository contains deployment support for MongoDB, Jenkins & PGSql.
 It will deploy respective pod and start executing IO's on the pod.

 ## Prerequisites
-Host machine with Ansible Version 2.7.10 or more
+* Host machine with Ansible Version 2.7.10 or more
+* Install [jq](https://stedolan.github.io/jq/) package on oc-master node

 ## Deploying Pods with playbook